-Alternative Dispute Resolution System The Board shall establish and maintain an alternative dispute resolution Company & Stockholders system in the Corporation that can amicably settle conflicts or differences company & Stockholders between the Corporation and its stockholders, and the Corporation and third parties, including regulatory authorities.
-Company & Third PartiesFor cases filed in court involving the corporation and third parties, to corporation submits itself to the court-ordered mediation and judit dispute resolution process and exhaust all means therein to settle to controversy amicably.
-For contracts, the corporation includes a dispute resolution clause between the designated officers of the parties to to contract and an arbitration clause, in the event the former fails, alternative dispute resolution.
+Alternative Dispute Resolution System Company & Stockholders The Board shall establish and maintain an alternative dispute resolution system in the Corporation that can amicably settle conflicts or differences between the Corporation and its stockholders, and the Corporation and third parties, including regulatory authorities.
+Company & Third Parties For cases filed in court involving the corporation and third parties, the corporation submits itself to the court-ordered mediation and judicial dispute resolution process and exhaust all means therein to settle the controversy amicably.
+For contracts, the corporation includes a dispute resolution clause between the designated officers of the parties to the contract and an arbitration clause, in the event the former fails, as alternative dispute resolution.
 Company & Regulatory Authorities None.
 Regulatory matters are subject to strict adherence and compliance by corporations as they are governed by laws, rules, and regulations.